SAEON/national-climate-change-response-database/README.md

 ### Create a tenant (GeoFenced sub-deployment)

 Navigate to `/deployment`, and click the `ADD TENANT` button.
-For local development you should use `something.localhost` as the hostname, and you may have to configure your machine's host file so that requests to `something.localhost` are resolved correctly to the development server (`http://something.localhost => localhost`).
+For local development you should use `something.localhost` as the hostname, and you may have to configure your machine's host file so requests to `something.localhost` are resolved correctly to the development server (`http://something.localhost => localhost`).
 For deployment, after specifying a new tenant the webserver needs to be configured to support that additional domain resolution, and authentication needs to be configured with that new domain.

 # Deployment